ublue-os/bazzite/README.md

 - Option to install [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), [EmuDeck](https://www.emudeck.com/), and [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/), among numerous other useful packages on installation.
 - Custom update system allows for the OS, Flatpaks, and Distrobox images to be updated directly from the Gamemode UI.
 - Built in support for Windows dual-boot thanks to Fedora's installation of GRUB being left intact.
 - Update break something?
-Easily roll back to the previous version of Bazzite thanks to rpm-ostree's rollback functionality.
+Easily roll back to the previous version of Bazzite thanks to `rpm-ostree`'s rollback functionality.
 You can even select previous images at boot.
 - Steam and Lutris preinstalled on the image as layered packages.
 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired. <sub><sup>(1GB by default)</sup></sub>
-- BFQ I/O scheduler to prevent I/O starvation when installing games or during background duperemove processes.
+- BFQ I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` processes.
 - TLS/SSL secured DNS and NTP by default. <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>
-- Applies SteamOS's kernel parameters and enables amd-pstate by default.
+- Applies SteamOS's kernel parameters and enables `amd-pstate` by default.
 - Default-disabled power-user features, including:
     - Service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj), see `ryzenadj.service` and `/etc/default/ryzenadj`.
     - Service for limiting the max charge level of the battery, see `batterylimit.service` and `/etc/default/batterylimit`. <sup><sub>(Works even when the device is off)</sub></sup>